-These balance of terror views, however, were overstated.
+These views, however, were overstated.
 As Viner and Borden argued, nations with nuclear weapons would balance their power against other nuclear states by decentralizing, protecting, and multiplying certain key military and major industrial assets.
 States would likely still fight wars, but only use nuclear weapons if they were pressed by extreme circumstances.
+Early first use was not a given (or even likely), but securing effective nuclear deterrence would not be cheap or easy.18